The Sri Lanka Travel Specialists

 Sea & Garden Wing Rooms: With tiled floors and soft pastel interiors, the rooms and suites in this wing also have private balconies with sea views.
 The Suites with living and private dining areas have parquet floors.
 The ensuite bathrooms are fitted with bathtubs.

 Mount Lavinia Hotel takes pride in their cuisine with international and local chefs providing a range of menus that are offered at different dining venues.
-Mount Lavinia Hotel’s local head chef, Publis, who joined the hotel in 1957, became a famous TV personality with his own show.
 There are three main dining venues - Sea Food Cove on the beach; the poolside terrace where guests are treated to the Governor’s High Tea at sunset and romantic dining under the stars; and the Governor’s restaurant that serves up a mix of Sri Lankan and international cuisine.
 There are several indoor and outdoor bars, the Little Hut nightclub - often with live music - the Coconut Spa, Yoga classes, a gym, mini-golf, pool, beach volleyball and table tennis.
 The Swimming pool with a kid's pool is located on the terrace overlooking the bay.
 Often movies are screened by the poolside at night.
 There is also a well-equipped business centre and shopping arcade with several jewellery and souvenir shops.

 This sprawling hotel hugs the coastline of Mount Lavinia, Colombo's beach resort, with magnificent views of the Indian Ocean and a long stretch of private beach.
 On Colombo's southern fringes, it is en route to the beaches beyond.
 The journey from Colombo’s International Airport will take about one-and-a-quarter hours.

 There are no offers for this property right now, but click the link below to explore our current range of special offers.